 Hugh Thomas

-Hugh Thomas was a British historian, writer, and Hispanist known for his works on the Spanish Civil War and the history of the Spanish Empire.
-He was also a professor and a member of the House of Lords.
+Hugh Thomas was a British historian and writer, known for his works on the Spanish Civil War and the history of the Atlantic slave trade.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.